DentallApp/.github/profile/README.md

   This application was actually a degree project which can be found <a href="http://repositorio.ug.edu.ec/handle/redug/65127">here</a> (only available in   spanish).
 </p>

+## Why was this project created?

+This project was created with the purpose of contributing to the developer community so that together we can improve the software and learn from each other.
+This project is not perfect, many things can be improved, so if you want to contribute, go ahead.
+Any contribution is welcome.

 ## Main features

 - Role-based authorization